SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 The thing is, no dynamical system model can do a better prediction or modelling job than the accuracy of your modelling assumptions permits.
-And no ANN can do a better prediction or modelling job that the data it gets trained on can admit.
+And no ANN can do a better prediction or modelling job than the data it gets trained on can admit.
 This is because all real ANN's are finite state machines.
 So they lack conscious thought and so lack genuine creative insight capacity, and so cannot generate more than what information theory à la Shannon can be found in their inputs.
 (This is all so